 The program is currently funded by the National Institutes of Health, the Doris Duke Charitable Foundation and the California Institute for Regenerative Medicine.

 What happens if I am selected?

-You will receive an offer of acceptance into the program by email from the program administrator.
+You will receive notice of selection into the program by email from the program administrator.
 You will have one week to accept the offer.
-Upon acceptance, you will receive an enrollment packet by email.
-For official enrollment into the program to occur, your materials must be completed and received by the deadlines provided, or you may lose your program spot.

 Are there age limitations for the program?